Gary Loo

-Gary Loo is a Singaporean footballer who plays for Balestier Khalsa FC as a midfielder.
+Gary Loo Zhan Quan is a Singaporean footballer who plays for Balestier Khalsa FC as a midfielder.
 He started his career with Tanjong Pagar in 2011.

 Club career

 Loo started his career in 2011 where he played for the Tanjong Pagar United FC where he made 30 league appearances.

 He then move to the Under–23 team, Young Lions for the 2012 S.League campaign.

 After being clubless, or a free agent for 3 to 4 years, he finally get to be back in the S.League where he played for Balestier.